Low Carbon, Clean Fuel Policies

 • Transparency in lifecycle accounting and carbon credit generation.

 Several western states already have LCFS policies in place where ethanol’s carbon reduction is already a substantial part of meeting their carbon reduction goals.
 Similar systems are currently being evaluated by states in the Midwest and elsewhere.
-Furthermore, RFA is involved in discussions of a federal Clean Fuel Standard that could be central to meeting the Administration’s climate goals.
+Furthermore, RFA is involved in discussions of a federal Clean Fuel Standard.

 Carbon Capture, Utilization, and Sequestration